-Debugging is a critical skill for software developers.
+Debugging is a critical skill.
 More important than the skill is the mindset.
-The debugger’s mindset is the attitude that you must always understand the “why” behind a problem; any ambiguities or unknowns are unacceptable.
+The debugger’s mindset is the attitude that you must always understand the why behind a problem; any ambiguities or unknowns are unacceptable.
 This mindset has the potential to carry you from debugging small functions to solving difficult organizational issues.

 The Virtuous Cycle Of Debugging and Understanding

 There is a virtuous cycle between debugging a program and understanding a program.
-95% of time, you’ll be contributing to a pre-existing system.
-It’s rare to work on a codebase (outside side-projects) that you have completely written from scratch.
+95% of time, you’ll be contributing to a pre-existing codebase.
 In order to make coherent changes to a repository with a long history and numerous authors, you need put in work to understand the system.

 A tried and true way of expanding your understanding is through debugging.
 Every time you squash a bug, you understand the system a little better.
 Once you understand the system a little better, you are empowered to debug larger issues.
-Once you solve larger issues, you begin to understand the deep nuances of the software.
+Once you solve larger issues, you begin to understand deeper nuances of the code.
 This creates a virtuous cycle where both your debugging skills and your comprehension build on each other.

-This virtuous cycle is the only option you have.
+This virtuous cycle is your only option.
 If you fail to debug a small issue, you have failed to understand a scoped area of the code.
-Without a basic understanding of the system, you’ll lack the support structures you need to build any further understanding.
-As the code evolves, you will find it harder and harder to both debug and grok the software.
+Without a basic understanding of the system, you’ll lack the support structures for any further understanding.
+As the system evolves, you will find it harder and harder to keep up.

 Be Scientific About It

 Debugging is a science.
 It’s not guessing.
 It’s not throwing log statements in random locations.
-To debug effectively, you must have a method.
+To debug effectively, you need a method.
 Your actions must be deliberate, your hypotheses must be proven (or disproven), and you must conclusively arrive at solutions.

-If you work alongside experienced developers, you may get the impression that they can easily and naturally debug any issue.
+If you work alongside experienced developers, you may get the impression that they can naturally and effortlessly debug anything.
 You may feel that they work by intuition rather than science.
-It may be difficult to pinpoint their method; they always seem to gravitate towards the correct solution.
+It’s difficult to pinpoint why their methods are so effective.
 How can this be?

-This “intuition” is actually just experience.
-As you put years of coding under your belt, you will begin to leverage past experiences to find heuristics in debugging.
+This “intuition” is just experience.
+After putting years of coding under your belt, you will begin to leverage past experiences to find heuristics in debugging.
 You’ll see the same problem manifest itself across many projects.
 This intuition is the culmination of years spent methodically squashing bugs.

 Debugging Has Its Own Scope

 Debugging a bug in application code is very different than debugging a complicated distributed system.
-Similar to your projects and work, debugging has varying degrees of scope.
+Similar to your projects, debugging has varying degrees of scope.

-When you first start debugging, you will begin by fixing issues in code local to your domain.
+When you first start debugging, you will begin by fixing issues in your local domain.
 This might be checking for an extra edge case or preventing a particular runtime exception.
-If you’re doing this on a regular basis, it won’t be long before you start debugging larger and larger issues.
+If you’re doing this on a regular basis, it won’t be long before you start debugging larger issues.